-- Discussion between a member of staff and the child or children involved, taking into account the incident and the consideration of consequences. - Apologies to any injured (physical or emotional) person, accident or not. - Losing a playtime in order to reflect upon actions may be necessary. - If a child misbehaves at playtime they may have to walk around with the person on duty.
-If this has happened the duty teacher always informs the child's class teacher who may wish to take the matter further. - All serious incidents are reported to the Head teacher who deals with them as she sees appropriate. - Some children may require a more structured approach.
+- Discussion between a member of staff and the child or children involved, taking into account the incident and the consideration of consequences. - Apologies to any injured (physical or emotional) person, accident or not.

+- Losing a playtime, or part of a playtime, in order to reflect upon actions may be necessary. - If a child misbehaves at playtime they may have to walk around with the person on duty.
+If this has happened the duty teacher always informs the child's class teacher who may wish to take the matter further.
+These incidences are recorded in the class behaviour file. - All serious incidents are reported to the Head teacher who deals with them as she sees appropriate. - Some children may require a more structured approach.
 If incidents are reoccurring on a regular basis and the child seems unaware of expectations, then a programme of intervention support will be put in place.
 This may entail a child having a separate play time to the rest of the school where s/he will learn expectations and appropriate behaviour through a modelled approach.
 When this is necessary, a skilled TA will take the child outside following the main school play time with a small group of peers and will spend time on the teaching of playground rules and appropriate behaviours.
 The child will spend playtime indoors in the school office to 'think' and reinforce the learning that has previously taken place.
 The Head teacher will monitor progress and will decide when a child can re-join the rest of the school.
 Parents will be informed when this approach is deemed necessary to ensure the safety of their child and others.